-In 2016, the Green Party of Canada passed a BDS resolution.
-This was a courageous and potentially world-changing gesture.
+In 2016, the Green Party of Canada passed a BDS resolution, a courageous and potentially world-changing gesture.
 Unfortunately, that stance was watered down somewhat in Dec.
 2016.
-However, according to CJPME, the GPC did vote in favor of economic sanctions against Israel in December 2016.
+However, in early 2017, the GPC ultimately ratified the party resolution calling for BDS.

 Are you concerned about the seemingly never-ending conflict between Israel and Palestine?
 The best antidote to depression and apathy is action!